reidbhuntley/reidbhuntley.github.io/STAT400/January27.md

 * $S=(0,\infin)$
 * $S=(a,\infin )\times (a,\infin )$ _(Cartesian product)_

-With this definition, events are simply __subspaces__ of the sample space of the experiment they arise form.
+With this definition, events are simply __subsets__ of the sample space of the experiment they arise form.

 An event is called __simple__ if it contains one outcome. _(ex. $\{\text{Heads}\}$)_ Likewise, an event is called __compound__ if it contains more than one outcome. _(ex. $\{1,3,5\}$)_